-PSU awards granted to our named executive officers vest using straight-line interpolation based on a percentage of 90-110% of the Company's Cumulative Adjusted EBITDA (as defined in the award agreement), subject in each case to continued employment through the applicable vesting date.
-The number of PSUs that become earned for PSU awards granted during fiscal year 2023 can range between 0% and 200% of the original target number of PSUs awarded and the performance period is January 1, 2023 through December 27, 2025.
-PSUs will be settled as soon as administratively practicable following the end of the Performance Period, but in no event later than 60 days following the Certification Date (as defined in the award agreement), by the Company delivering a number of shares of Common Stock equal to the number of Earned PSUs (as defined in the award agreement).
+PSU awards granted to our named executive officers pursuant to the regular 2024 long-term incentive grant cycle vest using straight-line interpolation based on a percentage of 90-110% of the Company's Cumulative Adjusted EBITDA (as defined in the award agreement), subject in each case to continued employment through the applicable vesting date.
+The number of PSUs that become earned for PSU awards granted during fiscal year 2024 can range between 0% and 200% of the original target number of PSUs awarded, and the performance period is the three-year period consisting of fiscal years 2024, 2025 and 2026.
+PSUs will be settled as soon as administratively practicable following the end of the performance period, but in no event later than 60 days following the Certification Date (as defined in the award agreement), by the Company delivering a number of shares of common stock equal to the number of Earned PSUs (as defined in the award agreement).

-RSU awards granted to our named executive officers vest in three equal annual installments on each of the first three anniversaries of the grant date, subject in each case to the executive's continued employment through the applicable vesting dates.
+RSU awards granted to our named executive officers pursuant to the regular 2024 long-term incentive grant cycle vest in three equal annual installments on each of the first three anniversaries of the grant date, subject in each case to the executive's continued employment through the applicable vesting dates.